b-zurg/react-collapse-pane/README.md

 * `overlayCss` - the css applied to a div positioned on top of the content.
 * `buttonTransition` - the animation applied to the button appear/disappear.
 Possible options are `zoom`, `grow`, or `fade`
 * `buttonTransitionTimeout` - the time (in millisecons) that the animation for the appear/disappear of the button will take place
+* `buttonPositionOffset` - a positive or negative number that will either add or subtract the flex-basis (starting at 100) of an invisible div before or after the button. e.g. 50 would make the "before" 150 and the "after" 50
 * `collapseSize` - the size of the collapsed panel after it has been collapsed
 * `collapseTransitionTimeout` - the duration within the collapse animation will take place